Triemeth/nfl_powerBI/README.md

 Data was collected using Python web scraping scripts and connected to Power BI for visualization

 ## Example Dashboards
+Each dataset has a dedicated Power BI dashboard.
+Users can use a selector (slicer) to filter one or more players/teams (works best with multiple selections).

+### Player Receiving Dashboard
 ![Power BI Player Rec Dashboard](imgs_for_readme/Rec_player_power_BI.png)
+### Team Defensive Dashboard
 ![Power BI Team Def Dashboard](imgs_for_readme/team_def_power_BI.png)